2i2c-org/docs/user/scalable-computing/launch-dask-gateway-cluster.md

 Manually scale the cluster size to a fixed number of workers.

-1. Expand the *Manual scaling* dropdown in the cluster widget.
+1. Expand the {gui}`Manual scaling` dropdown in the cluster widget.
 1. Select the number of workers.
 1. Click {gui}`Scale` to confirm.